-Going forward, residents whose parcels fall within the EB will be eligible to receive, at no cost to them, a whole-house domestic water filtration system that is certified to remove PFOS and PFOA.
+Going forward, residents whose parcels fall within the EB, or within an area in which PFAS is estimated to occur or has been actually detected, will be eligible to receive, at no cost to them, a whole-house domestic water filtration system that is certified to remove PFOS and PFOA.
 If any portion of a parcel is located within the EB, any domestic water well on the parcel will continue to be eligible for a filter.
 Water filters will be provided for domestic water wells only.
 It is the property owner's responsibility to request installation of a filter system.
 If a single residence requires more than one filter due to its size, additional system(s) will be provided and installed.
+The Airport Board will be issuing replacement filters cartridges to maintain effectiveness of the systems at least through 2024.